- Are all reporting entities required to enrol?

 Reporting entities must enrol with AUSTRAC and be entered on the Reporting Entities Roll before they commence to provide designated services to their customers.
 This chapter provides an overview of the enrolment requirements.

-Reporting entities providing remittance services or digital currency exchange services must also apply for registration on the Remittance Sector Register before they commence providing remittance services to their customers.
-Further information about registration on the Remittance Sector Register and the Digital Currency Exchange Service Register is available in Chapter 5 - Remitter registration requirements.
+Reporting entities providing remittance services or digital currency exchange services must also apply for registration onto their respective register before they commence providing designated services to their customers.
+Further information about registration on the Remittance Sector Register and the Digital Currency Exchange Service Register is available in Chapter 5 - Registration requirements.

 A reporting entity that provides one or more designated services and is not covered by an exemption must enrol with AUSTRAC.